 I know some will disagree, but GEM works well for our version of AtariVenture.
 I think it's made great use of the windows, especially with the ease of issuing commands and the use of Exits and Inventory.
 But this also means it's slower than other similar games but a Blitter helps, as did my 16Mhz Mega STe.

-As for audio, there is no music which is fine as that would have ruined the atmosphere, plus the sound effects are perfectly apt.
+As for audio, there is no music, which is fine as that would have ruined the atmosphere, plus the sound effects are perfectly apt.
 Thankfully, these are made using crunchy samples and include everything from creaking doors to horrific screams.
-Amazing sound effects and, if I was playing this back in 1987, it would have blown my socks off!!
+Amazing sound effects and, if I were playing this back in 1987, it would have blown my socks off!!

 Death comes thick and fast throughout your entire adventure.
 I hate Scarlet so much!